-This decor concept consists of a floral crescent moon, moss star, 5 pillar candles to represent the 5 pillar of Islam, a modern lantern, garland, and a banner from one of my favorite Etsy stores.
+This decor concept consists of a floral crescent moon, a moss star, 5 pillar candles to represent the 5 pillars of Islam, a modern lantern, a garland, and a banner from one of my favorite Etsy stores.

 The products I purchased to assemble this look were the following:

 - Tri-fold Posterboard from Michaels (in Green)

 - Artificial Hydrangeas from Michaels (Purple and White)

 - Purple Lilac and Leaf Garland from Michaels

 I knew I wanted the crescent moon to be dramatic.
 So I bought the largest cardboard available at Michaels to make a 30-inch circle.

 1) Tape the back of the folds with packing tape, so that the piece doesn’t bend